FamilySearch/GEDCOM-registries/README.md

 There are two types of extensions whose files appear in the same 'extension' subdirectories, allowing for two paths for standardization of additions:

-* Vendor-specific: Extensions that are already used by a specific vendor, website, or application.
+* Vendor-specific: Extensions that are already used by one or more specific vendors, websites, or applications.
   Such an extension is typically registered after it is already implemented and deployed.
 * Proposed for standardization: Extensions that are potentially of interest to multiple vendors, websites, and/or applications.